Lonquimay: Administration

 As a commune, Lonquimay is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2008-2012 alcalde is Guillermo Vásquez Veroiza (PPD).

 Within the electoral divisions of Chile, Lonquimay is represented in the Chamber of Deputies by Enrique Estay (UDI) and Fuad Chahín (PDC) as part of the 49th electoral district, together with Victoria, Curacautín, Melipeuco, Vilcún, Lautaro, Perquenco and Galvarino.
 The commune is represented in the Senate by Alberto Espina Otero (RN) and Jaime Quintana Leal (PPD) as part of the 14th senatorial constituency (Araucanía-North).

 Geography

 Climate

-Located in the Andes, at 900 m above sea level, Lonquimay has a cool and humid oceanic climate (with a cool-summer Mediterranean tendency), with an average annual precipitation of 1990 mm.
+Located in the Andes, at 900 m above sea level, Lonquimay has a temperate oceanic climate (Köppen climate classification: Cfb), with an average annual precipitation of 1990 mm.
 Summers have warm days and chilly to cool nights.
-Winters are chilly and wetter, with the possibility of snowfall.
+Winters are chilly and wetter, with heavy snowfall.
 This climate favors winter sports, and at the foot of the Lonquimay is The Corralco Mountain and Ski Resort.
-This climate is described by the Köppen climate classification as Cfb.